 B. He foresaw that the very existence of Israel will be threatened (even before he laid the foundations of the earth.
 Even before Esther was formed in her mother’s womb God planned to use her to carry out his rescue mission right under the king’s nose.)

-C. His invisible hand is well evident behind Queen Vashti’s dethronement and the search for a new queen also.
-Instead of looking for a girl with a reputable ancestry and nobility, which Esther didn’t have and the only qualifications the advisers expected were that the girl should be attractive and a virgin.
-In God’s perfect planning, Esther was not attractive – but incredibly beautiful.
+C. His invisible hand is well evident behind Queen Vashti’s dethronement and the search for a new queen.
+Instead of looking for a girl with a reputable ancestry and nobility, which Esther didn’t have, the only qualifications the advisers expected were that the girl should be attractive and a virgin.
+In God’s perfect planning, Esther was not just attractive – but incredibly beautiful.

 The truth to draw from this analysis is no matter how painful and frustrating things may seem but we must not lose heart at God when he disciplines us.
 In disciplining us God doesn’t aim to abandon us to die but to bring us back to our right senses.
 The sooner we repent sooner he restores us.

 Now discipline is not the only reason why God remains silent.
-Spiritual edification of the believer is one other reason why God may remain quiet at times of crisis, (1 Kings 19:11-12).
+The spiritual edification of the believer is one other reason why God may remain quiet at times of crisis, (1 Kings 19:11-12).